avindra/avindra/README.md

 See [🕸️ my Website](https://dra.vin/) for games and information about UNIX.

-I am available for hire in all manners of software.
+I am available for hire in all manners of software in the United States.
+Remote preferred.

 [See my terms](https://dra.vin/#/hire), and let's connect if you're on the same page.